sahemant12/Full-Stack-Web-Development/README.md

    - node_modules should not be shared - you can make `.gitignoreto` ignore them to be uploaded.
    - .startsWith()
    - .replace()
+   - dotenv : Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+In process.env we can add our own environment variable. dotenv files are hidden. `npm i dotenv` `require('dotenv').config()` `console.log(process.env)` : Link: [ https://www.npmjs.com/package/dotenv ]
+   - cors : (Cross-Origin Resource Sharing)

 ### A/c RoadMAP
 2. Server Concepts with Node: